Terms of Engagement

 Client Care Commitment

-We will tell you who will have the day-to-day responsibility of each matter and his or her position in the firm.
+We will tell you who will have the day to day responsibility of each matter and his or her position in the firm.
 That person will inform you of the progress and of any problems or delays.
 You should direct routine enquiries to that person.
-We will also tell you who is to supervise that person.

 We aim to satisfy all our clients.
 If there is any aspect of our service which you wish to discuss and upon which the person dealing with the matter has not been able to satisfy you, please raise your particular concerns with the supervising Partner.